 More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 Population Density ...

 Using the population (1,555 people) and land area (117.4 square miles [304 km²]) values from the 2010 Census, Worcester had a population density of 12.84 people per square mile [4.96 people/km²].

 In comparison, the 2000 Census shows Worcester had a population of 1,711 people and a land area of 117.3 square miles [303.8 km²].
 This gives a population density of 14.14 people per square mile [5.46 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Worcester.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).